tlswg/tls13-spec/draft-ietf-tls-tls13.md

 for PSKs established via NewSessionTicket ({{NewSessionTicket}}) but any externally-established PSKs MUST also follow this rule.

+If the authentication or key exchange mode does not match the PSD selected by server, client MUST abort the connection with "illegal_parameter" alert.

 PskKeyExchangeMode values have the following meanings:

 psk_ke